Darbar Box Office Day 1 Worldwide Collection Report: The Rajinikanth Starrer Gets A Grand Opening!

 Chennai City Box Office Collections

 Reportedly, Darbar, which has had a massive release in the city with a huge number of fan shows, has performed exceeding well at the Chennai box office.
-The movie is expected to make a total collection of 1.25 to 1.5 Crores from Chennai city alone.
+The movie has collected 2.27 Crore from Chennai city alone.

 The Tamil Nadu Box Office

 The latest reports from the trade experts suggest that the Rajinikanth starrer has made a thunderous opening in Tamil Nadu.
-A total collection of 13 to 15 Crores is expected from the Tamil Nadu box office.
+A total collection of 13 to 15 Crore is expected from the Tamil Nadu box office.

 The Rest Of India Collections (Kerala, Karnataka, Andhra Pradesh & Telangana)

 Darbar has been received exceeding well by the audiences from all the major Indian states.
-The rest of India box office collections, which mainly includes the collections from Kerala, Karnataka, Andhra Pradesh, and Telangana, is expected to be between 5 to 7 Crores.
+The movie has collected 4.5 Crore in Telugu states.
+The Rajinikanth starrer is expected to collect 1.5 Crore in Kerala and 2 - 2.5 Crore in Karnataka.

 The All India Collections

-While considering the estimated collections from the box offices of Tamil Nadu and the rest of India, Darbar is expected to make a total collection of around 20 Crores from the all India box office.
+While considering the estimated collections from the box offices of Tamil Nadu and the rest of India, Darbar is expected to make a total collection of around 20 Crore from the all India box office.

 The Worldwide Collections

 The Rajinikanth starrer is equally well-received by the audiences outside India.
-The trade experts are expecting a total collection of 10 to 15 Crores from the overseas box office.
-In that case, the total day 1 collection at the worldwide box office is expected to be around 30 to 35 Crores.
+The trade experts are expecting a total collection of 10 to 15 Crore from the overseas box office.
+In that case, the total day 1 collection at the worldwide box office is expected to be around 30 to 35 Crore.